Current Graduate Fellows

 Faculty Advisor: Dr. Alan J. Brown

-John Rodman is a first-year Ph.D. candidate from Baltimore, Maryland.
+John Rodman is a second-year Ph.D. candidate from Baltimore, Maryland.
 He earned a B.S. in Chemical Engineering / Physics from Syracuse University in 2019.

 His past experience includes working at the Princeton Plasma Physics Lab SULI, as well as the Brookhaven National Lab SULI, and the University of Massachusetts Amherst REU.